oracle-cne/ocne/doc/cluster-management/olvm.md

 ```

 **storageDomainName**
-The name of an existing oVirt storage domain where the image will be uploaded.
+The name of an existing OLVM storage domain where the image will be uploaded.

 **diskName**
 The name of the disk that will be created in the storage domain as a result of the upload.